Traqueur-dev/CommandsAPI/README.md

     </dependency>
 </dependencies>
 ```
-By sure to relocate commandsAPI in to prevent bugs with other plugins.
+Be sure to relocate commandsAPI in to prevent bugs with other plugins.

 ### Instantiate the CommandManager